 Its philosophy is to help people to help themselves by integrating the basic needs of students and their families with the school’s education program.
 And it achieves this on a budget of less than US$100,000 per year!

 CLS is a grass root Cambodian organisation.
 The founder and Director, Mr Thy, is a Khmer teacher and his staff are Khmers from the local community.
-All are dedicated to assisting and uplifting the children they serve.
+All are dedicated to assisting and uplifting the children and community they serve.

 100% of all money donated to Chumkriel Supporters goes directly to financing CLS which receives no government support and is entirely dependent on donations for its operations.